cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-08-22-paip-chapter3.md

 *Write a function that will print an expression in dotted pair notation.
 Use the built-in function `princ` to print each component of the expression.*

-Note: princ prints suitable output without escape characters and binds some values to special Common Lisp parameters.
-I use `print`.
+Note: `princ` prints suitable output without escape characters and binds some values to special Common Lisp parameters.
+I use Clojure's `print`.

 Dotted pair notation is used in Lisps to show we are dealing with an *improper* list: a linked list where the second element of a cell is not a list.
 This is notated with a dotted pair.
 E.g., `(cons 1 2) ; => '(1 .
 2)`.